Harsha081459/Datathon-for-Data-Driven-Policy-Innovation/README.md

 # 🏫 Datathon for Data-Driven Policy Innovation – IIIT Bangalore (2025)

-This repository contains my complete work for **Prompt 4** of the Datathon for Data-Driven Policy Innovation, conducted at **IIIT Bangalore**.
+This repository contains complete work for the Datathon for Data-Driven Policy Innovation, conducted at **IIIT Bangalore**. ( i am responsible for prompt 4 )
 The goal was to leverage **UDISE+ (Unified District Information System for Education)** datasets to derive actionable, data-driven insights for education policy improvement.

 ---